Project 4 EECS 370 (Fall 2024)

 5.1.
 Using the Instructor Project 1s Solution

 The instructor project 1s solution inst_p1s_sim.o is a compiled version of the C code solution from project 1s, with the modifications listed above.
 You may assume it calls the 3 functions in cache.c as appropriate, and handles file reading and machine code execution properly.
 Compared to project 1s, the output is limited: printState is only called for the final state of the machine, and the number of memory accesses are printed at the end.
 This object file also has one modification to printState: If any cacheToMem printAction wrote to a memory location outside the memory defined in the machine code, printState will show these modifications.
 For example, if the input machine code contained 8 lines, and one sw writes to location 100, and the cache line containing location 100 is written to memory, printState will print memory values from 0 to the highest address in the same cache block as location 100 .
-After downloading the starter code and renaming starter_cache.c to cache.c, you can compile cache.c with inst_p1s_sim.o using gcc cache.c inst_p1s_sim.o -lm and run the executable on an lc2k machine code file.
+After downloading the starter code and renaming starter_cache.c to cache.c, you can compile cache.c with inst_p1s_sim.o using gcc cache.c inst_p1s_sim.o -lm -o simulator and run the executable on an lc2k machine code file.

 If you choose to use the instructor object file, beware of the following particulars: First, this object file is only officially supported on CAEN systems since it was compiled on a linux x86 system similar to the autograder servers.
 If you are not already in the habit of testing your projects on CAEN, it is recommended to follow setup guide from EECS 280.
 Also, this object file does not contain debug information so that instructors can protect the instructor project 1s solution.
 This means that debugging with a visual debugger or GDB will only show you what is happening in your cache.c.
 It also does not call printState on every instruction executed, so print debugging will not be as helpful as if you use your project 1s code.
 Finally, if you choose to use the starter Makefile, make sure to change the compilation dependecies in there to link with the instructor project 1s solution.